 Did you find this information useful?
 Share the post with others using the buttons below.

-Have you had some experience with heart rate training zones already?
+Have you had some experience with HR zones already?
 Or are you just learning about it?
 Either way, share your experience in the comment section below.

 What’s next?

-Now that you’ve set up your heart rate training zones, it’s time to sit down with the coach and create a training plan that focuses on improving your fitness and making you fitter and faster.
+Have you picked up my heart rate zones chart already?
+If so, now it’s time to sit down with the coach and create a training plan that focuses on improving your fitness and making you fitter and faster.